40net-cloud/fortinet-azure-solutions/FortiWeb/Manager/README.md

 ## Introduction

-In some large-scale FortiWeb deployments, it is required to use additional FortiWeb Manager VM for managing unified configuration.
-FortiWeb Manager is a separate product not currently available on the Azure Marketplace and needs to be deployed from a custom VHD.
-Full instructions on how to download firmware from [Fortinet support portal](https://support.fortinet.com) and use it to create new VM are available [here](https://docs.fortinet.com/document/fortimanager-public-cloud/7.2.0/azure-administration-guide/889571).
+In some large-scale FortiWeb deployments, an additional FortiWeb Manager VM is required to manage a unified configuration.
+FortiWeb Manager is a separate product that is not currently available on the Azure Marketplace and must be deployed from a custom VHD.
+Full instructions for downloading firmware from the [Fortinet support portal](https://support.fortinet.com) and using it to create a new VM are available [here](https://docs.fortinet.com/document/fortimanager-public-cloud/7.2.0/azure-administration-guide/889571).

 ## Design

-This ARM template will deploy a single FortiWeb Manager VM containing the following components.
+This ARM template deploys a single FortiWeb Manager VM with the following components:

-- 1 VM deployed from provided image with a single NIC
+- 1 VM deployed from a provided image with a single NIC
 - 2 disks (boot and log) mounted in the VM instance
-- (optionally) 1 VNET with 1 subnet
+- (Optionally) 1 VNet with 1 subnet
-- (optionally) 1 Public IP Address associated with VM
+- (Optionally) 1 public IP address associated with the VM

 This Azure ARM template can also be extended or customized based on your requirements.
-Additional subnets besides the ones mentioned above are not automatically generated.
-By extending the Azure ARM templates additional subnets can be added.
-Additional subnets will require their own routing tables.
+Additional subnets beyond those mentioned above are not automatically generated.
+By extending the Azure ARM template, you can add additional subnets.
+Each additional subnet requires its own routing table.

 ## Deployment

-For the deployment, you can use the Azure Portal, Azure CLI, Powershell or Azure Cloud Shell.
-The Azure ARM templates are exclusive to Microsoft Azure and can't be used in other cloud environments.
-The main template is the `azuredeploy.json` which you can use in the Azure Portal.
+For deployment, you can use the Azure portal, Azure CLI, PowerShell, or Azure Cloud Shell.
+The Azure ARM templates are exclusive to Microsoft Azure and cannot be used in other cloud environments.
+The main template is `azuredeploy.json`, which you can use in the Azure portal.

 ### Azure Portal

-In the Azure Portal you can deploy the template either by clicking the buttons below or by pasting the contents of the 'azuredeploy.json' file in the 'Deploy a custom template' location.
+In the Azure portal, you can deploy the template either by clicking the buttons below or by pasting the contents of the `azuredeploy.json` file into the **Deploy a custom template** page.

 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2F40net-cloud%2Ffortinet-azure-solutions%2Fmain%2FFortiWeb%2FManager%2Fazuredeploy.json)